Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

-We consider problems associated with the uncertainty of entity locations arising from entity motion that is unmonitored and only speed-limited.
-Our model permits entities to be queried at any time in order to reveal their true location.
-We want to understand with what frequency such queries need to be performed, and which entities should be queried, in order to maintain a particular measure of the congestion potential of the entities formulated in terms of the overlap of their uncertainty regions.
-We present query schemes to maintain several measures of congestion potential that are competitive in terms of the frequency of their queries over all modest-sized time intervals with any scheme that maintains the same measure.
+We adopt a general framework for addressing such problems, essentially the same as the one studied by Evans et al.~\cite{EKLS16} (which unifies and improves~\cite{EKLS-SoCG13,EKLS-EuroCG14}) and by Busto et al.~\cite{BEK2019}.
+In this model, entities may be queried at any time in order to reveal their true location, but between queries location uncertainty, captured by regions surrounding the last known location, grows.
+The goal is to understand with what frequency such queries need to be performed, and which entities should be queried, in order to maintain a particular measure of the congestion potential of the entities, formulated in terms of the overlap of their uncertainty regions.
+We present query schemes to maintain several measures of congestion potential that, over every modest-sized time interval, are competitive in terms of the frequency of their queries, with any scheme that maintains the same measure over that interval alone.